manuhabitela/drawingboard.js/README.md

 If you've added some controls or changed the drawingboard a bit, you can rebuild the minified files with [grunt](http://gruntjs.com/):

-* in the `grunt.js` file, update the `concat` task by setting all the source files you want
+* in the `Gruntfile.js` file, update the `concat` task by setting all the source files you want
-* [install grunt](http://gruntjs.com/getting-started) if necessary, open your terminal, `cd` in the project and run `grunt`.
+* [install grunt](http://gruntjs.com/getting-started) globally if necessary, and run `npm install` in your command line in the project to install the project-specific grunt tools.
+In the end, run `grunt`.
 Minified files in the `dist` folders are now updated.